sudosoph/docs/content/debugging/_index.md

 ### Basic Logging and Search

-In [Basic Logging](/docs/debugging/how-tos/basic-logging/) we cover the basics of HTTP Logs for debugging using Kibana in Section's Aperture dashboard.
+In [Basic Logging](/docs/debugging/how-tos/basic-logging/) we cover the basics of HTTP Logs for debugging using Kibana in Section Console dashboard.

 ### Custom Logging and Search

-In [Custom Logging](/docs/debugging/how-tos/custom-logging/) we cover custom HTTP Logs for debugging on Kibana in Section's Aperture dashboard.
+In [Custom Logging](/docs/debugging/how-tos/custom-logging/) we cover custom HTTP Logs for debugging on Kibana in Section Console dashboard.

 ### Tutorial